cosmincatalin/brew-explorer/README.md

 ## What is Brew Explorer?

-You know when you run `brew list` after some time and see a bunch of packages you have no idea about?
+You know how after some time you run `brew list` and see a bunch of packages you have no idea about?
 Me too!
-It's frustrating to figure out what those packages do without copy/pasting their names into brew.sh and only then discovering what they're good for.
+It's frustrating to figure out what those packages do without copy/pasting their names into [brew.sh](https://brew.sh) and only then discovering what they're good for.

-That's why I created **Brew Explorer** - a little app that makes it easy to understand what formulae and casks you have installed on your system.
+That's why I created **Brew Explorer** - a little app that makes it easy to understand what formulaes and casks you have installed on your system.
 Plus, you can quickly **uninstall old useless things** and **update whatever was left behind** - all from within the same interface!

 ## Features